 - Know it's okay to pause or show emotion

 Writing a eulogy is your chance to share what made your loved one special.
-Don't worry about making it perfect - focus on speaking from your heart.
-Remember, everyone attending the service is there to support each other and honor your loved one's memory.
+Don't worry about making it perfect, focus on speaking from your heart.
+Everyone attending the service is there to support each other and honour your loved one's memory.